 Jane started her legal career in New York, representing insureds in coverage disputes with insurers.
-Now, insurers rely upon Jane to advise and defend them in complex insurance claims and coverage matters, particularly those involving commercial crime, professional liability, transactional liability, cyber, data privacy, technology errors and omissions, and general liability policies.
-Jane also represents insurers in bad faith litigation in both state and federal courts.
+Now, insurers rely upon Jane to advise and defend them in complex insurance claims and coverage matters, particularly those involving transactional liability, commercial crime, cyber, data privacy, media, technology errors and omissions, and general liability policies.
+Jane represents insurance companies in a range of national coverage matters, and works with both U.S. and international-based insurers on M&A claims.
 She regularly advises clients with regard to the business and legal implications of a variety of coverage issues.
-Her experience includes both first-party and third-party liability policies.

-Clients and colleagues value Jane’s judgment and insight in crafting practical solutions to difficult problems.
+Clients and colleagues alike value Jane’s judgment and insight in crafting practical solutions to difficult problems.

 Commonwealth of Massachusetts